Luligu/matterbridge/README.md

 ## Run matterbridge with docker (Linux only) BETA

-The Matterbridge docker image is published on the docker hub.
+The Matterbridge docker image (architecture arm64) is published on the docker hub.

 ### First create the Matterbridge directories